plasmadancom/HAT-RACK/README.md

     </a>
 </p>

-HAT RACK is open hardware, you can order the PCBs directly from our board manufacturer; <a href="https://www.pcbway.com/setinvite.aspx?inviteid=19024" target="_blank" rel="nofollow noopener noreferrer">PCBWay</a>.
-We earn a small kickback if you sign-up using <a href="https://www.pcbway.com/setinvite.aspx?inviteid=19024" target="_blank" rel="nofollow noopener noreferrer">this link</a>.
+HAT RACK is open hardware, you can order the PCBs directly from our board manufacturer; [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=19024).
+We earn a small kickback if you sign-up using [this link](https://www.pcbway.com/setinvite.aspx?inviteid=19024).
 You can customise the board colour, surface finish etc.

+Order your HAT RACK boards [here](https://www.pcbway.com/project/shareproject/HAT_RACK___Multi_HAT_Mount_for_Raspberry_Pi.html).
-Alternatively you can buy a HAT RACK kit from us <a href="https://plasmadan.com/hatrack" target="_blank">here</a>.
+Alternatively you can buy a HAT RACK kit from us [here](https://plasmadan.com/hatrack).

 ## Device Compatibility